aoikurokawa/ncn-cookbook/docs/references/jito-tip-router.md

 ![](./images/cast_vote.png)

-- On a periodic basis, consensus of node operators will be checked.
+- After each vote, consensus of node operators will be checked.
 After ⅔ of stake agrees on a merkle root for a given validator, a cross program invocation will take place to upload the merkle root to the validator’s tip distribution account.
+- Operators can change their vote until consensus is reached, after consensus is reached, they can not change their vote.
+- Once consensus is reached, any operators who have not voted have a fixed window of slots to submit their vote in order to be eligible for rewards.

 ![](./images/upload.png)